solidusio/solidus/guides/getting-started/develop-solidus.md

 bash build.sh
 ```

-This runs using PostgresQL by default, but it can be overridden by specifying
+This runs using PostgreSQL by default, but it can be overridden by setting the
-`DB=sqlite` or `DB=mysql` in the environment.
+`DB` environment variable to `DB=sqlite` or `DB=mysql`.
 For example:

 ```shell
 DB=mysql bash build.sh
 ```

-Note that this will fail if you have not installed PhantomJS on your system.
+Note that this will fail if you have not installed ChromeDriver on your system.

 ### Run a single test suite